-Administration is presenting for Council's consideration the new Municipal Development Plan (the Plan), which will outline the vision for Rocky View County from a planning and development perspective and provide direction for how and where the County will grow over the next 20 years.
+The Municipal Development Plan will outline the vision for Rocky View County from a planning and development perspective and provide direction for how and where the County will grow over the next 20 years.
 This Plan is the result of a review of the existing Municipal Development Plan, being the County Plan, which was adopted in October 2013.

-The approved TOR, the Municipal Government Act (MGA) and the Interim Growth Plan (adopted October 4, 2018) provide a framework for development of the Plan.
+The approved TOR, the Municipal Government Act (MGA) and the Interim Growth Plan (IGP) (adopted October 4, 2018) provide a framework for development of the Plan.
 The goal of the Plan review was to accommodate new growth responsibly, and to provide an important decision making tool for Council, Administration, and stakeholders.

 In support of the Plan review, public engagement was accomplished through various methods to ensure comprehensive and meaningful feedback was collected and utilized throughout the development of the Plan.
-In accordance with the Interim Growth Plan, a structured intermunicipal engagement plan was also implemented to obtain input from adjacent municipalities; despite efforts by Administration to collaborate with adjacent municipalities on the draft MDP, The City of Calgary, City of Airdrie, and Town of Cochrane have outstanding concerns that Administration has been unable to address thus far.
-Administration will present an update on discussions with these municipalities at the public hearing.
+In accordance with the IGP, a structured intermunicipal engagement plan was also implemented to obtain input from adjacent municipalities; despite efforts by Administration to collaborate with adjacent municipalities on the draft MDP, The City of Calgary, City of Airdrie, and Town of Cochrane have outstanding concerns that Administration has been unable to address thus far.